 - 1. Arm the system, then enter 6. - 2.
-Disarming the system by a Latchkey-designated user sends an Opening page, regardless of
+Disarming the system by a Latchkey-designated user sends an Opening page, regardless of assigned time schedule:

 Advanced Latchkey Opening

 If your system is set up for Advanced Latchkey use, there is one way to send a Latchkey Opening page: